laravel-notification-channels/gammu/README.md

 }
 ```

 If you have multiple senders, you can set the sender by passing `sender` method.
 If sender is not set, it will use one of sender from `phones` table.
+This method is only available if you're using native Gammu SMSD method.

 ```php
 public function toGammu($notifiable)